 A common accusation made by critics against orthodox Christians is that Christians equate knowledge with sin.
 For example, in The Gnostic Bible, the editor Marvin Meyer writes of "the fundamental biblical notion that knowledge is sin."
 But is this notion as biblical as Gnostics assert?
 No, if fact such proclamations represent a fundamental misunderstanding of the … Continue reading Knowledge Is Not Sin

 Maybe you have never asked yourself this question, but then again, maybe you have.
-In any case it seems I thought some of you might find this question I was asked of interest: "I have a question that I feel exposes my stupidity on something I should know lol; but I have to ask … Continue reading Is animal death a consequence of original sin?
+In any case it seems I thought some of you might find this question I was asked of interest: "I have a question that I feel exposes my stupidity on something I should know lol; but I have to ask this. … Continue reading Is animal death a consequence of original sin?

 In many ethical systems good and evil are seen are equal and opposite.
 In monistic systems, like Taoism, good and evil are seen as equally relative and illusory.
 This is reflected in the design of the Yin Yang symbol.
 In dualistic systems, like Zoroastrianism, good and evil are seen as equally absolute and hyper-real, originating … Continue reading Are good and evil equal and opposite?